Colds and the Flu

 Viruses cause colds and the flu.
 More than 200 different viruses can cause colds.
 Not as many viruses cause the flu.
 That’s why there’s a shot available for the flu and not for colds.

-For the flu, your healthcare provider will probably recommend that you treat the symptoms until you feel better.
-In severe cases, your healthcare provider may prescribe an antiviral medicine.
-Antiviral medicines can shorten the length of time you are sick with the flu.
+Your healthcare provider may prescribe an antiviral medicine for the flu.
+This only shortens the length of time you are sick.
 These medicines come as pills, syrup or in an inhaler.
 The inhaled type may cause problems for some people who have asthma or chronic obstructive pulmonary disease (COPD).

-Pain relievers such as acetaminophen (one brand: Children’s Tylenol) can help ease the pain of headaches, muscle aches and sore throats as well as treat fevers.
+When easing a child’s symptoms, acetaminophen (one brand: Children’s Tylenol) can help ease pain and lower a fever.
 Be sure you are giving your child the correct dose according to their age and weight.